User Guide

 Format: unmarkP INDEX [MORE_INDEXES]

-• Marks the project(s) at the specified INDEX(ES) as incomplete.
+- Marks the project(s) at the specified

-• The index(es) refers to the index number(s) shown in the displayed projects panel.
+as incomplete. - The index(es) refers to the index number(s) shown in the displayed projects panel.

-• If multiple indexes are provided, each index must be separated by a singular space.
+- If multiple indexes are provided, each index must be separated by a singular space.

-• The index(es) must be a positive integer 1, 2, 3,…
+- The index(es) must be a positive integer 1, 2, 3,…

 Examples: